close

 One of the great wild cards for the teams looking to win the NBA Championship outright is the occurrence of injuries.
 With the size of the National Basketball Association’s roster of active players, the length of the regular seasons and the density of games, the risk of injury is high.

 An injury could cost a player the entire season, like Zion Williamson and Kawhi Leonard in 2021-22.
-It could cause a few missed games or a multi-week absence, or a nagging injury could just have an impact on the performance of a player trying to keep going until he heals.
+It could cause a few missed games or a multi-week absence or a nagging injury could just have an impact on the performance of a player trying to keep going until he heals.
 Basketball injury prevention is a key part of player training but sports injuries do still occur sometimes.

-We’ll take a look at the type of injuries that can affect a team and how long it can take National Basketball Association players to heal so you can estimate the timetable for return on certain basketball injuries.
+We’ll take a look at the type of injuries that can affect a team and how long it can take National Basketball Association players to heal so you can estimate the timeline for return on certain basketball injuries.

 The Most Commonly Occurring NBA Injuries